Gravesend: Gravesend and the River Thames

 The Thames has long been an important feature in Gravesend life, and may well have been the deciding factor for the first settlement there.
 One of the town's first distinctions was in being given the sole right to transport passengers to and from London by water in the late 14th century.

+In the 16th century, Catherine of Aragon, the wife of Prince Arthur and later the first wife of Henry VIII, was expected to arrive in England at Gravesend.

 The "Tilt Boat" was a familiar sight as it sailed along the Thames, the passengers protected from the weather by a canvas tilt (awning).
 The first steamboat plied its trade between Gravesend and London in the early 19th century, bringing with it a steadily increasing number of visitors to the Terrace Pier Gardens, Windmill Hill, Springhead Gardens and Rosherville Gardens.
 Gravesend soon became one of the first English resort towns and thrived from an early tourist trade.

 Gravesend "watermen" were often in a family trade; and the town is the headquarters of the Port of London Authority Control Centre (formerly known as Thames Navigation Service), has its headquarters at Gravesend, providing maritime pilots who play an important role in navigation on the River Thames.

 A dinghy at an unmodernised Gravesend was the backdrop to the 1952 thriller The Long Memory starring Sir John Mills.
 In the film, Mills plays a character living in poverty on a derelict fishing boat stranded in the mud flats.

 Gravesend has one of England's oldest regattas retained from its strong maritime links with the Thames.
 Although the origins of the regatta are unknown it dates back at least to Tudor times.
 The races are traditionally competed by Gravesend skiffs, 21 ft oaken round-bottomed, clinker-built boats.